Dispersive shock waves in periodic lattices: Wave patterns emerging from the Generalized Riemann initial data

-Aside from a slight discrepancy (within 15 $\%$ across the entire parameter range) in the linear-edge speeds, the KdV prediction provides an excellent estimate of the small-amplitude, propagating DSW in the periodic lattice.
+Aside from a slight discrepancy (within 15 $\%$ across the entire parameter range) in the linear-edge speeds, the KdV prediction provides an a very good estimate of the small-amplitude, propagating DSW in the periodic lattice.

 We now turn to the right-propagating wave patterns that arise for sufficiently large jumps $|\mu_- - \mu_+|$.
 In this vein, we fix $V_0=12$ and $\mu_+=3.165$, and explore the parametric window $\mu_->3.19$ (see Fig.~\ref{fig:3}).
 At the outset, we note slight quantitative discrepancies between the DNLS (and DNLS-2) and the cNLS dynamics.
 These slight deviations may stem from coupling between energy bands, an effect not captured by the standard tight-binding approximation.
 A natural extension for future work would be to investigate vector DNLS systems that incorporate interband coupling through cross-phase modulation terms \cite{Alfimov_2002}.
 However, we emphasize that this minor quantitative discrepancy does not detract from the overall qualitative agreement, particularly regarding the delineation of distinct phenomenological regimes, which we describe below.